Carleton University: Campus

 Carleton's campus is situated on 153 acres bounded to the west by Colonel By Drive and the Rideau Canal, to the east by Bronson Avenue, and the south by the Rideau River.
 The campus is situated adjacent to the Dominion Arboretum and the Central Experimental Farm.

 During its initial construction in 1959, the campus consisted of three buildings, the MacOdrum Library, the Tory Building, and Paterson Hall, forming a quadrangle situated at the heart of the university's academic buildings.
-Since then, the university has expanded to forty-eight buildings, the newest addition being the Nicol Building, which was inaugurated in 2021.
+Since then, the university has expanded to forty-nine buildings, the newest addition being Rideau House, which was inaugurated in 2025.

 The campus is accessible to road traffic through two entrances respectively located at Bronson Avenue and Colonel By Drive.
 Carleton's campus contains a series of surface roads to facilitate traffic in and out of the university, the most heavily used of them being Campus Avenue, which was converted to a single-direction road in 2019 to ease congestion.

 Several OC Transpo bus routes, including the 7, 10, 48, and 111, serve the campus directly, in addition to the O-Train's Carleton station, located at the centre of campus.

 The campus is bisected by O-Train Line 2, with several pedestrian and vehicular bridges and tunnels facilitating access between either side.
 The majority of the university's academic and residential buildings are situated on the western side of campus, while the eastern side contains the university's athletics facilities and administrative offices.